 The purpose of this data file is to provide Healthcare Cost and Utilization Project (HCUP) data users with measures that characterize the market structure of hospitals in HCUP databases.
 These measures provide estimates of the intensity of competition that hospitals may be facing under various definitions of market area.
-The file provides a supplemental set of hospital-level measures for hospitals in most states that participated in HCUP for the 1997 data year.
-States participating in the 1997 HCUP Hospital Market Structure File are: AZ, CA, CO, FL, GA, HI, IA, IL, MA, MD, MO, NJ, OR, UT, WA, and WI.
+The file provides a supplemental set of hospital-level measures for hospitals in most states that participated in HCUP for the 2000 data year.
+States participating in the 2000 HCUP Hospital Market Structure File are: AZ, CA, CO, FL, GA, HI, IA, IL, KY, MA, MD, ME, MI, MO, NJ, OR, UT, VA, WA, WI, and WV.

-This file can be linked to the 1997 HCUP inpatient databases - the NIS and the Central Distributor SID in participating states - by using the HOSPID variable.
-Hospital market structure measures can then be included in analyses using the NIS and Central Distributor SID.
-Because the 1997 KID contains a stand-alone record number that does not link to other HCUP databases, this file cannot be linked to the 1997 KID database.
+This file can be linked to the 2000 HCUP inpatient databases - the NIS, the KID, and the Central Distributor SID in participating states - by using the HOSPID variable.
+Hospital market structure measures can then be included in analyses using the NIS, KID, and Central Distributor SID.